Submit Article

 What Were the Facts of This Case?

-The key legal issue was whether the gains from the sale of the properties should be treated as taxable trading profits under section 10(1)(a) of the Income Tax Act, or whether they were non-taxable investment gains.
+The primary legal issue was whether the gains realized from the sale of the subject properties constituted "gains or profits from any trade, business, profession or vocation" under section 10(1)(a) of the Income Tax Act, or whether they were non-taxable capital gains from the realization of investments.

 How Did the Court Analyse the Issues?